Paul Elden Kingston

-Paul Elden Kingston (born 17 December 1959) is an accountant and attorney who has served as the Trustee-in-Trust of the Davis County Cooperative Society (DCCS), a Mormon fundamentalist denomination, since 1987.
+Paul Elden Kingston (born 17 December 1959) is an accountant and attorney.
+Since 1987 he has served as the Trustee-in-Trust (Leader) of the Latter Day Church of Christ (LDCC), also known as Davis County Cooperative Society (DCCS) or the Kingston Group, a Mormon fundamentalist denomination.
 The DCCS is a financial cooperative established by his uncle Elden Kingston in 1935.

+Life

+Paul Elden Kingston was born in 1959 as a son of John Ortell Kingston and LaDonna Peterson.

 Kingston studied at the University of Utah Law School and was admitted to the Utah State Bar in 1990.

-Kingston succeeded his father John Ortell Kingston as the Trustee-in-Trust of the DCCS upon his father's death in 1987.
-During his tenure, some members have continued the practice of plural, and intra-family marriage, although neither is practiced by the majority of members and the practice is not required to gain status in the group.
+He succeeded his father John Ortell Kingston as the Trustee-in-Trust (Leader) of the DCCS upon his father's death in 1987.
+During his tenure, members have continued the practice of plural, and intra-family marriage.

-Plural marriage is practiced by some members of the DCCS, and members make their own choice in who they marry.
-Plural marriages for individuals under 18 in the group are not allowed.
-For more than a decade, the group has publicly spoken out against child-bride marriages and the DCCS has a policy encouraging its members to marry within the legal age of consent.
-Members generally seek the blessing of parents and religious leaders before choosing to marry.
-Many consider Kingston the top man in the group.

-Records show he signed as a witness on 4 lawful teenage marriages over a 20 year period.
-There are thousands of members in the group.

-He is believed to have practiced polygamy in the past, potentially accruing as many as 40 wives and fathering up to 300 children.
+Wives and children

+Kingston practices polygamy, accruing at least 27 wives and fathering more than 300 children.
+Three of his wives are his half-sisters and two are his nieces.